Consultancy Agreements

 • By engaging a freelancer without clearly defining the relationship you risk being deemed to have engaged them as an employee, which is a burdensome legal relationship for the employer

-• Exclude the possibility that a consultant is regarded as an employee
+• Exclude the possibility that a consultant could be regarded as an employee of your business

-To speak with one of our expert business solicitors, contact us by calling 0131 478 4724, or complete our online enquiry form to request a call back.
+To speak with one of our expert business solicitors about consultancy agreements, whether to prepare one or review and advise on one you have received, contact us by calling 0131 478 4724, or complete our online enquiry form to request a call back.

 Arrange a meeting